spencertipping/ni/doc/ni_by_example_3.md

 Welcome to the third part of the tutorial.
 At this point, you've probably activated a certain amount of `ni` productivity by using Hadoop to broadcast your `ni` scripts across hundreds of cores and thousands of jobs.
 You should also have a reasonable high-level understanding of how `ni` is a self-modifying quine, and how this allows it to execute across operating systems.

-In this chapter, our goal is to multiply your power by introducing reducers.
-We'll also discuss some more common I/O operations, give an overview of Perl fundamentals, and demonstrate `ni`'s connections to Python and numpy.
+In this chapter, our goal is to multiply your power with two tools: reducers, and Perl.
+We'll also discuss some more common I/O operations and demonstrate `ni`'s connections to Python and numpy.

 ## Perl for `ni`

+This section written for an audience that has never worked with the language before, and from a user's (rather than a developer's) perspective.
+This tutorial encourages you to learn to use Perl's core functions rather than writing your own.
+For example, we'll cover the somewhat obscure operation of bit shifting but avoid any more than a brief mention of how to write a function in Perl.

 Perl is much-maligned for its syntax; much of that malignancy comes from people whose only exposure to the language is hearing about the [Obfuscated Perl Contest](https://en.wikipedia.org/wiki/Obfuscated_Perl_Contest).
-Perl is known for the religious overtones in its construction--let `ni` author Spencer Tipping drop the scales from your eyes in this section from his short intro to the language, [Perl in 10 Minutes](https://github.com/spencertipping/perl-in-ten-minutes).
+Perl is also known for its religious overtones; here `ni` author Spencer Tipping drop the scales from your eyes about hte language in this section from his short intro to the language, [Perl in 10 Minutes](https://github.com/spencertipping/perl-in-ten-minutes).

 >Python, Ruby, and even Javascript were designed to be good languages -- and just as importantly, to **feel** like good languages.
 Each embraces the